justinjiajia/personalwiki/hadoop.md

 When you detect signs of insufficient resources in your running cluster, you don't have to stop your current HDFS and YARN daemons and then restart them to include new worker nodes.
 Instead, you can:

-First, add the new node's name (e.g., workerN) to the $HADOOP_CONF_DIR/slaves file on the master node (you still need to add the private IP of the new slave node into the /etc/hosts/ file of all nodes and ensure all necessary ssh connections can be established).
+First, add the new worker's hostname (e.g., workerN) to the **$HADOOP_CONF_DIR/workers** file on the master node (you still need to add the private IP of the new slave node into the /etc/hosts/ file of all nodes and ensure all necessary ssh connections can be established).
 Then log into the new worker node and execute:

 ```shell
 $ hadoop-daemon.sh start datanode